TripleSBinPicking/bin_picking_environment/documentation/Pose estimation video.md

  - `total_images` the total amount of images that must be saved (defaults to `150` for 5 seconds of video at 30 fps)
  - `camera_info_output` the name of the file with the camera information (defaults to `camera_info.yaml`)

 After running the launchfile the camera will start recording.
 The images will be placed in the location defined by `path`.
 The camera will automatically stop recording after the set amount of images are saved.
-The images are named `image{xxxx}.jpeg` were `{xxxx}` is replaced with the four-digit frame number.
+The images are named `image{xxxx}.jpeg` where `{xxxx}` is replaced with the four-digit frame number.

 ### Step 2: Send the images through DOPE
 Once the images are ready it is time to let DOPE analyse them.
 This can be done by executing the following command: